Atlas975/Notes/0-MachineLearning/Convolutional_networks.md

 - Note how the original image size doesn't influence the number of parameters

 # Pooling layers
-- Pooling layers offer another kind of image processing, operates the same way as a convolution but with a different output but with no filter values.
+- Pooling layers offer another kind of image processing, operates the same way as a convolution but without a kernal with cell values.
 These are a useful layer for collapsing a network
 - **Pooling layers keep the depth dimension of a volume**
 - Example of average and max pooling: